Skip to content

 26. Reports total volumes (or percentages) sourced by company-owned mills that come from company-owned operations and third-parties?

-The company reports the percentage of supply for only four mills which come from company-owned operations and third parties.
-The overall percentage also cannot be calculated.
-The company reports that its own mills source 10% of FFB from own plantations and 90% from third parties.
+The company reports the percentage of supply for all six mills which come from company-owned operations and third parties.
+The company reports that its own mills source 12% of FFB from own plantations and 88% from third parties.

 • Y